niroshanf/ANFVision/README.md

 To detect text for the supplied image you can use the method `scanText`.
 If the scan completed successsfully the noComplete will return success Result with array of all the detected text.
-If any error it will call the failure Result and you can handdle the error from your application.
+If any error occured, it will call the failure Result and you can handdle the error from your application.

 Parameters::